Current Trends in Deep Learning for Earth Observation: An Open-source Benchmark Arena for Image Classification: Experimental design

-Since we train models on 22 datasets, with a different number of classes, different training samples, and class-distributions (as shown in Tables~\ref{table:multiclass} and ~\ref{table:multilabel}), we perform a hyperparameters search for each model and each dataset, to account for these variations.
-Namely, we search over different values of learning rate: $0.01$, $0.001$, and $0.0001$.
+Since we train models on 22 datasets with a different number of classes, different training samples, and class distributions (as shown in Tables~\ref{table:multiclass} and ~\ref{table:multilabel}), we perform a hyperparameters search for each model and each dataset, to account for these variations.
+Namely, we search over different learning-rate values: $0.01$, $0.001$, and $0.0001$.
 We use \emph{ReduceLROnPlateau} as a learning scheduler which reduces the learning rate when the loss has stopped improving.
 Models often benefit from reducing the learning rate by a factor once learning stagnates.
 This scheduler tracks the values of the loss measure, reducing the learning rate by a given factor when there is no improvement for a certain number of epochs (denoted as `patience’).
-In our experiments, we track the value of the validation loss, with patience set to 5 and a reduction factor set to 0.1 (the new learning rate will be $lr * factor$).
-Additionally, we also apply early stop criteria if no improvements in the validation loss are observed over 10 epochs.
-Finally, we use fixed values for some of the hyperparameters such as batch size which was set to $128$.
-For optimization, we use \emph{RAdam optimizer}~\cite{liu2019radam} without weight decay.
-RAdam is a variant of the standard Adam~\cite{kingma2014adam}, which employs a mechanism that rectifies the variance from the adaptive learning rate.
-This, in turn, allows for an automated warm-up, tailored to the particular dataset at hand.
+In our experiments, we track the value of the validation loss with patience set to 5 and a reduction factor set to 0.1 (the new learning rate will be $lr * factor$).
+The maximum number of epochs is set to $100$.
+Additionally, we also apply early stop criteria if no improvements in the validation loss are observed over $10$ epochs.
+We use fixed values for some of the hyperparameters, such as batch size, which we set to $128$.
+For optimization, we use \emph{RAdam optimizer}~\citep{liu2019radam} without weight decay.
+RAdam is a variant of the standard Adam~\citep{kingma2014adam}, with a mechanism that rectifies the variance from the adaptive learning rate.
+This, in turn, allows for an automated warm-up tailored to the particular dataset at hand.